-- a.
-Instances of identified or suspected noncompliance with laws and regulations whose effects should be considered when preparing the financial statements. - b.
+a.
+Instances of identified or suspected noncompliance with laws and regulations whose effects should be considered when preparing the financial statements.

+- b.
 Known actual or possible litigation and claims whose effects should be considered when preparing the financial statements that have not been disclosed to you and accounted for and disclosed in accordance with GAAP. - c.
 Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB Codification Section C50, Claims and Judgments, except as disclosed in note 9 to the financial statements. - 19.
-The CLTC has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral except as disclosed in note 5 to the financial statements. - 20.
-The CLTC has complied with all aspects of contractual agreements that may have an effect on the financial statements in the event of noncompliance. - 21.
-No department or agency of the CLTC has reported a material instance of noncompliance to us.

-- 22. The CLTC has identified all derivative instruments as defined by GASB Codification Section D40, Derivative Instruments, and appropriately recorded and disclosed such derivatives in accordance with GASB Codification Section D40. - 23.
-No events have occurred after September 30, 2016, but before the date of this letter, the date the financial statements were available to be issued that require consideration as adjustments to or disclosures in the financial statements. - 24.
+The CLTC has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral except as disclosed in note 5 to the financial statements. - The CLTC has complied with all aspects of contractual agreements that may affect the financial statements. - 21.
+No department or agency of the CLTC has reported a material instance of noncompliance to us. - 22.
+The CLTC has identified all derivative instruments as defined by GASB Codification Section D40, Derivative Instruments, and appropriately recorded and disclosed such derivatives in accordance with GASB Codification Section D40. - 23.
+No events have occurred after September 30, 2018, but before May 16, 2019, the date the financial statements were available to be issued that require consideration as adjustments to, or disclosures in, the financial statements. - 24.
 Regarding required supplementary information: - a.
 We confirm that we are responsible for the required supplementary information. - b.
 The required supplementary information is measured and presented in accordance with GASB Codification Section 2200, Comprehensive Annual Financial Report. - c.
 The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period. - 25.
 Regarding supplementary information: - a.
 We are responsible for the fair presentation of the supplementary information in accordance with GASB Codification Section 2200, Comprehensive Annual Financial Report. - b.
 We believe the supplementary information, including its form and content, is fairly presented in accordance with GASB Codification Section 2200, Comprehensive Annual Financial Report. - c.
 The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period. - 26.
-Management is aware of its requirement to disclose whether, subsequent to September 30, 2016, any changes in internal control or other factors that might significantly affect internal control, including any corrective action taken by management with regard to significant deficiencies and material weaknesses have occurred.
+Management is aware of its requirement to disclose whether, subsequent to September 30, 2018, any changes in internal control or other factors that might significantly affect internal control, including any corrective action taken by management with regard to significant deficiencies and material weaknesses have occurred.
 However, we represent to you that no such disclosure has been made as no such changes in internal control or such other factors have occurred. - 27.
-During fiscal year 2016, the CLTC implemented the following pronouncements: - GASB Statement No. 72, Fair Value Measurement and Application, which addresses accounting and financial reporting issues related to fair value measurements and requires entities to expand their fair value disclosures by determining major categories of debt and equity securities within the fair value hierarchy on the basis of the nature and risk of the investment.
-The implementation of these statements did not have a material effect on the financial statements of the CLTC. - GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, which eliminates two of the four categories of authoritative GAAP that exist under the existing hierarchy prescribed by Statement No. 55.
-The two categories that will remain under the new standard are (1) GASB Statements and (2) GASB technical bulletins and implementation guides in addition to AICPA guidance that the GASB clears.
-The implementation of this statement did not have a material effect on the financial statements of the CLTC.
+During fiscal year 2018, the CLTC implemented the following pronouncements: - GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which replaces the requirements of Statements No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple Employer Plans, and provides guidance on reporting by governments that provide OPEB to their employees and for governments that finance OPEB for employees of other governments.